ZaidaTek/ZaidaScope/ReadMe.md

 ![ZaidaScope](https://github.com/ZaidaTek/ZaidaScope/blob/master/ZS-Setup.png "")

-C1, R1 and R2 are required in order to get the audio signal centered around 2.5V (as it normally is centered around 0V).
+C1, R1 and R2 are required in order to get the audio signal centered around 2.5V, instead of the normal 0V.

 On the PCB, the input signal is protected from undervoltage/overvoltage with D1 and D2.
 These ensure that the signal does not go under -0.5V or over 5.5V.
 In the case that this does happen, R3 prevents the current flowing through D1/D2 from getting too high.